6 Strep Throat Signs to Never Ignore

-Strep throat is an infection of group A strep bacteria that occurs in the throat, according to the Centers for Disease Control and Prevention (CDC).
-It most commonly affects the tonsils—lymph organs that typically help fight infection, according to Jason Abramowitz, MD, a physician at ENT and Allergy Associates in New York, NY.
+The painful sore throat known as strep throat occurs due to an infection with group A strep bacteria, according to the Centers for Disease Control and Prevention (CDC).
+It most commonly affects the tonsils—lymph organs that typically help fight infection, according to Jason Abramowitz, MD, a physician at ENT and Allergy Associates in New York.
 The infection can also settle in the walls of the throat if you no longer have tonsils, he says, though that’s less likely.
 Check out these 12 signs your common cold could be something much worse.

 You’re (really) young—or live with someone who is

 Age is one criterion doctors use to diagnose strep.
-Most often, strep strikes kids younger than 14.
+Most often, strep strikes kids between age three and 14.
 “As we get older, our tonsils are supposed to shrink.
 When they’re smaller, they’re less prone to the inflammation that can open them up to a bacterial infection,” says Dr. Abramowitz.
 Caretakers for children (like parents of school-age kids) are also at risk.
 Another group the infection is common in, he says, is older adults.
 Watch for these strep throat symptoms below.

 You have a sore throat and fever

 It’s common to get a sore throat when you have a cold, but a sign of a sore throat from strep is a pain that’s worse than normal and occurs in combination with a fever (a temperature over 100.4º F.), says Dr. Abramowitz.
 It may also be painful to swallow, and “more often than not, a sore throat will come on quickly,” he says.
-Soothe your throat with these 16 natural sore throat remedies.
+(Here are the signs your common cold may be something else.)

 You’re seeing white stuff on your tonsils

 Common among strep throat signs is seeing pus on your tonsils because of the infection.
 Just note that some people with large tonsils notice white spots on their tonsils when they’re inflamed, and that could indicate a tonsil stone (a built-up bacteria and debris).
-“Many times, a doctor may give antibiotics thinking that it’s pus—when it’s not—so it’s a good idea to get checked by a specialist,” says Dr. Abramowitz.
+“Many times, a doctor may give antibiotics thinking that it’s pus—when it’s not,” says Dr. Abramowitz.
+It’s a good idea to get checked by a specialist if you’re not getting better.
 If you have strep, you may also notice tiny red spots on the roof of your mouth, according to the CDC.
 Find out 6 times you should say no to antibiotics—and when to say yes.